hyosung11/prompt-engineering/README.md

 - perfect the interaction between humans and AI
 - continuously monitor those prompts
 - maintain an up to date prompt library

 ## ⌨️ (02:17) Introduction to AI

+Artificial Intelligence is the *simulation* of human intelligence processes by machines.
+Simulation means that AI is not sentient, at least not yet.
+It cannot think for itself.

+Machine learning - feeding training data to machines.

 ## ⌨️ (03:52) Why is Machine learning useful?

+Example

+Prompt: I want you to act as a spoken English teacher.
+I will speak to you in English and you'll reply to me in English to practice my spoken English.
+I want you to keep my reply neat, limiting the reply to 100 words.
+I also want you to strictly correct my grammar mistakes and typos.
+And I want you to ask me a question in your reply.
+Now, let's start practicing.
+You could ask me a question first.
+Remember, I want you to strictly correct my grammar mistakes and typos.

+GPT-4: Of course!
+I'm ready to assist you with your spoken English.
+Here's your first question: "What hobbies do you have and why do you enjoy them?"
+Remember to answer in English, and I'll provide corrections if needed.

+- way more interactive
+- communicating with the AI
+- completely different experience based on the prompt we wrote

 ## ⌨️ (06:36) Linguistics

 ## ⌨️ (08:04) Language Models
 ## ⌨️ (14:35) Prompt Engineering Mindset
 ## ⌨️ (15:38) Using GPT-4